nwchemgit/nwchem-wiki/FCIDUMP.md

 END
 ```

-The resulting file will be named "file_prefix.fcidump"
+The resulting file will be named `file_prefix.fcidump`

 ## ORBITALS - Orbitals specifications
 ```